-Similar to the above, when too many trees of the same species inhabit a tight area, the spread of pests and disease are much more common.
+Similar to the above, when too many trees of the same species inhabit a tight area, the spread of pests and disease is much more common.
 You’ve likely run into a problem like this in your gardens when cabbage moths or aphids get ahold of one crop in particular.
-Tree diversity adds both aesthetic beauty and helps to protect your plant life from the spread of a particular disease or pest.
+Tree diversity adds both aesthetic beauties and helps to protect your plant life from the spread of a particular disease or pest.

 What kind of soil am I planting into?

-Have you ever planted multiple trees or shrubs at the same time and noticed one variety flourishing while the other has no progress?
+Have you ever planted multiple trees or shrubs at the same time and noticed one variety of flourishing while the other has no progress?
 There are numerous factors that could be affecting your plant health, including soil.
 It’s not uncommon to overlook soil care while planting if you’re new to the green scene.
 We become so caught up with tree care above ground that we forget what’s happening below is just as important.
 Since trees grow from the ground up, it’s essential to understand their relationship with soil and the role soil plays on tree health.
 Using the wrong type of soil, or neglecting to use healthy soil altogether, can be detrimental and cost you your trees.

 This is one of the biggest questions that you have likely already answered.
-Why do you want a new tree?
+Why do you want a new tree species?
 Are you trying to spice up your yard’s looks, add shade for a row of hostas, block wind gusts, or grow more fruit for smoothies?
 The answer to these questions will directly influence tree placement.
 Fruit trees may be placed a bit more liberally, although usually placed closer to the garden, while shade trees are usually placed in specific places in relation to your house.

 What side of the property are you on?

-For most trees, you need to be aware what side of the property they are on as well as what will be stationed around them.
+For most trees, you need to be aware of what side of the property they are on as well as what will be stationed around them.
 Plant larger trees on the south-east, south-west, or western side to provide cooling shade in the summer without obstructing the sun’s warm rays during the winter.
-Also consider where you are most vulnerable to wind and consider a line of evergreens to block your property from harsh gusts.
+Also, consider where you are most vulnerable to wind and consider a line of evergreens to block your property from harsh gusts.

 How tall and wide will my tree grow as an adult?